SOFTWARE FOR MEDICAL DEVICES AND IEC 62304BLENDED COURSE: ONLINE COURSE + LIVE VIRTUAL CLASSROOM SESSION

 The live virtual class will cover all aspects of the IEC 62304 standard and the relationship between the IEC 62304 and other standards such as the ISO 14971 standard.

 The maximum number of people in a classroom session is 8.

 Included is a printed course companion and the following time-saving templates:

 - Software development plan

 Frequently asked questions

 Is the course a live webinar?

-The online course is made up of carefully scripted pre-recorded videos to maximize your learning.
-The live virtual classroom session is a virtual face-to-face 1-day session where you will be interacting with the instructor and course participants via Zoom.
+The online course is made up of carefully scripted pre-recorded videos in order to maximise your learning.
+The live virtual classroom session is a virtual face-to-face 1-day session where you will be interacting with the instructor and the other course participants via Zoom.
 You are required to be visible on video when taking the classroom session.

 Can I view the online course on a mobile device?